William A Gardner

 "Just sit tight and do what you're doing.
 I'll make a few inquiries.
 Meanwhile do your job and take it easy.
 Come and visit more often.
 You know there's always love and safety here for you at home."
 He leaned over and gave her a long hug.
 "Now, let's go in and see if your mother has some lunch heating.
 By the way, please don't speak about this to your mother, brothers, or anyone for that matter."
 He took her shoulder and fixed her with a sharp gaze.
 "I'm serious.
 I don't want to worry your mother."

 The remainder of the day and evening were spent chatting with her mother, walking the gardens with Danny, and a quick visit to a local friend from their school days.
 The next morning after breakfast she announced that she had to leave.
 Danny was upset of course and her mother asked when she was coming back for a longer visit.
 Athena ignored the question, looking up to examine the storm clouds gathering to the west.
 After a short farewell she slid behind the wheel, waved again, and drove off.
 She could see Danny in the rear view mirror waving and holding his grandma's hand.
-An image of Danny as a young healthy boy standing in a field of spring daffodils came into her mind.
-Another life, she thought.
+An image of Danny as a young healthy boy standing in a shimmering yellow field of spring daffodils came into her mind.
+Another life, she thought, feeling the old anger rising in her chest.
+"They will pay," she repeated to herself.
 Then unbidden tears blurred the road ahead.
-She blinked to clear her sight, focused her thoughts on the road, and turned up the radio to drown out her thoughts.
+She blinked to clear her sight, focused her thoughts on the road, and turned up the radio to drown them out.
 A few minutes later the rain started.
 Large drops spattered on the windshield.
 Even the sky is crying, she thought.
-Then her thoughts turned to what had been said about a global financial crisis and Athena could feel a rising discomfort, a feeling that all was not right and there was little or nothing she could do about it.
+Then her thinking turned to what had been said about a global financial crisis.
+Athena could sense a rising discomfort, a feeling that all was not right and there was little or nothing she could do about it.

 Shortly after Athena disappeared down the road, her father went to his computer and brought up an encrypted video link.
 A logo with the stylized words El Camarilla appeared on the screen and a voice asked why he was calling.
 "What is going on with Edward's group," he said firmly with a tinge of frustration.
 "I thought they were focused on pushing the climate change and academic socialist agendas?
 Why are they talking about financial collapse?"